paytonmeuw/IS424GroupProject/README2.md

 f.
 Which group was invited?
 What are your observations/notes?

 We invited the other group.
 Noticed that they have made a lot of progress throughout this sprint.
+Specifically, they made progress with the development of their website and certain features.
+They added new pages which include a task list, conversation history, and quick notes all with distinct, cool features.
+Some areas of improvement for them that they acknowledge were communication and having more frequent sprint meetings.

+The other group also had a chance to take a look at our project and the progress we have made.
+They really enjoyed that we have a place for preferences that can be checked off to further filter off.
+They took notes on how the main page was well organized and worked cohesively.

 Everybody was present?